 When I was a youngster with a stark, bare garden, I was fortunate enough to have some amazing gardening mentors who nurtured my emerging passion for plants.
 I took (and still do take) such inspiration from visiting their gardens and trying to figure out the keys to their success.
 The varying layers of their gardens, with the canopy of trees above; the substance of mature shrubs providing the backbone of the layout as well as screening neighbours; the colour, form and texture of the foliage and flowers of perennials and small shrubby perennials; and the carpet of groundcovers that knitted the whole thing together and covered every inch of bare soil - all these factors seemed to play important roles.

 I especially loved their clump-forming groundcovers in the shaded areas of the garden, under shrubs and trees.
-These plants generally expanded via rhizomes or stolons, and generous patches of different plants grew together to create a restful tapestry that looked good all year round (and deterred most weeds!).
+These plants generally expanded via rhizomes or stolons, or by rooting at the nodes of their long, spreading stems, and generous patches of different plants grew together to create a restful tapestry that looked good all year round (and deterred most weeds!).
 Some were foliage plants; others had flowers in their season.
 I have always wanted to reproduce that look in my own garden and now finally my groundcovers are starting to weave together in the desired fashion.
 It's a chance to play with colour, texture and form on a miniature scale and these areas are now some of my favourite parts of the garden.

-Brilliant gardeners, my gurus had success with cold-climate woodland beauties such as Pulmonaria (pictured at the start of the blog), Brunnera, Dicentra, Corydalis, Alchemilla and Epimedium, but after killing more specimens of these than I like to remember, I have turned to easier-to-grow groundcovers for my own carpets in shade.
-Saxifraga stolonifera was one that came from one of these enchanted gardens, and it has thrived from day one.
+Brilliant gardeners, my gurus had success with cold-climate woodland beauties such as Pulmonaria (pictured at left), Brunnera, Dicentra, Corydalis, Alchemilla and Epimedium, but after killing more specimens of these than I like to remember, I have turned to easier-to-grow groundcovers for my own carpets in shade.
+Saxifraga stolonifera (shown at the start of the blog) was one that came from one of these enchanted gardens, and it has thrived from day one.
 With rounded leaves veined intricately in silver, this little plant steadily spreads as far as you will let it, without ever being thought of as a thug.
 In October, it sends up a mass of tiny white blooms, like a cloud of miniature moths.
 It needs some moisture to be seen at its best, but has no other requirements and will cope with some dryness.

 Other silvery groundcovers include the various named cultivars of Lamium maculatum, which grow well in our climate.
 The silver variegation on the leaves varies in from stripes to an almost complete covering of the surface (as in the cultivar 'White Nancy', pictured at left); and there is the bonus of pretty, hooded flowers in spring, in hues of white, pink or purple.
 This plant does enjoy some moisture in the soil but is tolerant of dry times.